The Radical Roots of Craftivism

 Protest Banner Lending Library: Borrowing as an act of activism and building community

 The Protest Banner Lending Library was created by artist Aram Han Sifuentes in Chicago after the 2016 election.
-This community-based project serves as both an archive and a resource for activists.
+It's an archive and a lending service.

 The library houses handmade textile banners created in workshops and by community members.
 These banners can be borrowed for free by anyone needing protest materials for demonstrations, marches, and actions.

 Beyond lending banners, the project hosts regular workshops where participants learn textile skills while creating new banners for the growing collection.
-These workshops serve as community gathering spaces where activism and craft intersect.
+The workshops double as organizing spaces.

 The library has expanded to satellite locations - permanent and ephemeral - and inspired similar initiatives in other cities.
-Its approach demonstrates how textile arts can create accessible pathways to political engagement while building community connections.
+Other cities have started their own versions.

-The project has been exhibited at the Chicago Cultural Center, Alphawood Gallery, and other venues, bringing attention to the intersection of craft, protest, and community organizing.
+The project has been exhibited at the Chicago Cultural Center, Alphawood Gallery, and other venues, where the craft and the politics are the same thing.

 For more information, you can find Aram Han Sifuentes' official project documentation through their website.